Living in Malaysia: The Expat Guide for 2023

 Well-known for its beautiful beaches and natural scenery, Langkawi is an island located off the northwest coast of Malaysia and is a popular tourist destination.

-Langkawi offers a relaxed lifestyle with a low cost of living and warm climate year-round.
-With that said, real estate options are difficult to come by.
-You won’t find too many living choices here.
+Langkawi offers a relaxed lifestyle with a low cost of living and a warm climate all year-round.
+The main downside of this charming island?
+Real estate options don’t come by often.

-While Langkawi does have international schools, expat families with school-aged children may find it more challenging to find suitable education options.
+While Langkawi does have international schools, expat families with school-aged children may find it more challenging to find suitable educational options.

 Langkawi Housing

 Langkawi would be a great place to work as a digital nomad or retire.
-The problem is, not much housing is available here – especially if you’re looking to buy as a foreigner.
+The problem is that not much housing is available here – especially if you’re looking to buy as a foreigner.

 Malacca

 Malacca is a historic city located on the west coast of Malaysia and is a UNESCO World Heritage Site.
-The city has a rich cultural heritage, with a blend of Chinese, Malay, and European influences.
+The city has a rich cultural heritage, blending Chinese, Malay, and European influences.

-Cost of living in Malacca is generally lower than in many other major cities in Malaysia, and the city offers a range of housing options, from apartments to historic homes.
+The cost of living in Malacca is generally lower than in many other major cities in Malaysia, and the town offers a range of housing options, from apartments to historic homes.

 Kota Kinabalu